-We evaluate of the speedup (calculated as the reduction ratio in runtime) gained by the optimizations in \Section~\ref{sec:tree_self_join}.
-We report the \MultistageJoinFullName{} speedup between joining a dataset with itself as a regular equi-join, and executing a same-attribute self-join (i.e., eliminating the redundant join results).
-The speedup is reported only for \MultistageJoinFullName{}, since \FrameworkName{} reduces to \MultistageJoinFullName{} in the case of same-attribute self-joins.
+We evaluate the speedup gained by the optimizations in \Section~\ref{sec:tree_self_join}.
+We report the \MultistageJoinFullName{} speedup between joining a relation with itself as a regular equi-join, and executing a natural self-join (i.e., eliminating the redundant join results).
+The speedup is reported only for \MultistageJoinFullName{}, since \FrameworkName{} reduces to \MultistageJoinFullName{} in the case of natural self-joins.
 The speedups for different Zipf-$\alpha$ values using various numbers of executors are reported in \Figure~\ref{fig:numRecords10000000_numDistinctKeys100000_valueSize100_VaryingExecutorsAndAlpha}.
-The experiments were run on a dataset with records of size $10^2$, but records of size $10^3$ gave almost identical results.
+The experiments were run on a relation with records of size $10^2$, but records of size $10^3$ gave almost identical results.

-From \Figure~\ref{fig:numRecords10000000_numDistinctKeys100000_valueSize100_VaryingExecutorsAndAlpha}, the speedup was roughly $40\%$ across the board regardless of the Zipf-$\alpha$, and the number of executors.
+From \Figure~\ref{fig:numRecords10000000_numDistinctKeys100000_valueSize100_VaryingExecutorsAndAlpha}, the speedup was roughly $1.67$ across the board regardless of the Zipf-$\alpha$, and the number of executors.
 There are two observations to be made.
 First, the speedup decreased as the Zipf-$\alpha$ increased.
 This can be attributed to the number of \MultistageJoinFullName{} iterations which are not impacted by the processing and IO savings discussed in \Section~\ref{sec:tree_self_join}.
 The larger the Zipf-$\alpha$, the more skewed the data, and the larger number of \MultistageJoinFullName{} iterations.
-Scheduling these iterations is a fixed overhead does not enjoy the same savings discussed in \Section~\ref{sec:tree_self_join}.
-The other observation is as the number of machines increased, the savings tended to decrease.
-This can be attributed to the fixed overhead of communication among the machines as their number increases.
+Scheduling these iterations is a fixed overhead and does not enjoy the same savings discussed in \Section~\ref{sec:tree_self_join}.
+The other observation is as the number of executors increased, the savings tended to decrease.
+This can be attributed to the fixed overhead of communication among the executors as their number increases.